Council is the governing body of The Zoological Society of London.

 Peter has over 30 years of experience as a veterinary surgeon, including zoological advisory work, coupled with a Fellowship of the Institute of Company Directors, a passion for wildlife and conservation, and experience and achievements in fundraising strategy for charities, as well as marketing and media skills.

 Paul has had a lifelong interest in Zoology and conservation and has been a Fellow of ZSL for almost 30 years.
 Now retired, Paul was Managing Director of a large UK construction company, delivering major projects across the UK, giving him broad experience in strategic and commercial management.
 Paul is also chair of ZSL’s Library Advisory Group.

-Roger is a research-active Senior Lecturer in Education (Science and Nature Conservation), with extensive experience in marine and terrestrial ecology, science, and wildlife conservation.
+A research-active Senior Lecturer in Education (Science and Nature Conservation), Roger has extensive experience in marine and terrestrial ecology, science, and wildlife conservation.
 Prior to his University career, Roger was a primary school senior leader and teacher for 23 years.
-Roger is also Acting Vice-Chairman of the Jane Goodall Institute UK.
+Until recently Roger was the Acting Vice-Chairman of the Jane Goodall Institute UK.